-There is an excavation timer located as shown.
-It works automatically as soon as the power is turned on, recording the total working hours of the whole system.
-Be aware that the timer is not resettable and will keep increasing.
+There is an excavation timer located on the control panel or near the throttle lever or the headlights button depending on your model.
+The timer works automatically soon as you start the engine, recording the total working hours of the whole system.
+Be aware that the timer is not resettable and it keeps increasing.